 And now, we will visit the farm shop and cafe in Beit Hansen.
 It is located at Gdalyahu Alon Street 14, Jerusalem.

-You can find paid parking (blue and white curbs) on nearby streets.
+On nearby streets, you can find paid parking (blue and white curbs).
 We parked at David Marcus Street and walked for several minutes to the entrance.

 Then we used the entrance at Professor Ya’akov Sheskin Street 17.

 The entrance at Professor Ya’akov Sheskin Street leads to the store.
 At the store, you can purchase a wide variety of goods.
 Here are several photos from the store.

 As you can see, you can purchase cheese, vegetables, olives, honey, coffee, bread, and other goods.